When starting a hobby hydroponic gardening it’s helpful to know what to expect ahead of time. Here are the 8 stages of a hydroponic garden!

 Vegetative nutrients are rich in nitrogen, which is exactly what’s needed for the type of growth I mentioned above.

 If you’re growing leafy greens or herbs that we don’t need to flower in order to harvest, then this is the only stage of growth your plants will need to be in and you can jump to the harvest.

 If you’re growing a plant that produces fruit, then you’re now entering the flowering stage of hydroponics.
 This means it’s time to change your light hours to shorter duration and your nutrient regimen to bloom.

 Some plants will start producing flower buds after a certain timespan (dependent on the plant variety) while others will start producing flowers after a change in the daylight light hours they receive.

 In order for flowers to produce fruit, they will need to be pollinated.
-If your hydroponic garden is outside then you have the benefit of the wind and bugs helping with pollination.
-If your hydroponic garden is indoors, you’re going to have to hand pollinate flowers.
+If your hydroponic garden is outside, you benefit from the wind and bugs helping with pollination.
+If your hydroponic garden is indoors, you will have to hand pollinate flowers.
 For more on hand pollination, check out my article covering the 3 methods of hand pollination.

 Even when gardening outside it never hurts to hand pollinate your flowers.